Divy1211/Enc/README.md

 ![E2](https://github.com/Divy1211/Enc/blob/master/images/s2.PNG)

-5. To decrypt enter the encrypted text and make sure that the initial state is right (or message will be different!)
+5. To decrypt, enter the encrypted text and make sure that the initial state is right (or message will be different!)

 ![Decryted](https://github.com/Divy1211/Enc/blob/master/images/s1d.PNG)